What is your rate if I can plan my work in advance?

 Can I send you a plan?Yes! ( See our preferred file formats)

-- The site is within the urban growth boundary of Eugene Springfield.
+- All sites within the urban growth boundary of Eugene Springfield.

-- You are a current or past customer.
+- All current or past customers in Oregon.

 What if you find horrible things someone wired in?
 Do I have to replace it?Yes, if it is not up to the code in effect when the structure was built then it is a hazard.